 So in light of all this, please don’t hesitate to leave your comments or questions—I’d love to get some conversations started!

-If you aren’t yet receiving automatic email notifications of new posts and would like to, or would like to be added to my mailing list (since this blog won’t include much in the way of “news”), please contact me using the form.
+If you aren’t yet receiving automatic email notifications of new posts and would like to, please subscribe at the top of this page, and please contact me using the form if you’d like to be added to my mailing list (since this blog won’t include much in the way of “news”).
 You can also add me on facebook or instagram (both @darrensears.worldviews) to stay up-to-date on upcoming projects and events.

 Many thanks and more to come soon!